 This project is funded by the St. Louis County Department of Public Health through the US Department of Health and Human Services, Office of Minority Health.

-The St. Louis County Department of Public Health contracts IPP to serve as the external evaluators for the Minority Youth Violence Prevention II: Project RESTORE.
+The St. Louis County Department of Public Health contracts IPP to serve as the external evaluators for the Minority Youth Violence Prevention II: Project RESTORE grant.
 IPP conducts a Restorative Justice assessment and evaluation for the program.

-Project RESTORE aims to plan, implement, and evaluate a series of coordinated, multi-disciplinary interventions tailored for minority, at-risk youth that improve academic, disciplinary and health-related protective factors and reduce risk factors for violent behaviors among participating youth living in north St. Louis County.
+Project RESTORE aims to plan, implement, and evaluate a series of coordinated, multi-disciplinary interventions tailored for minority, at-risk youth.
+The interventions look to improve academic, disciplinary, and health-related protective factors and reduce risk factors for violent behaviors among participating youth living in north St. Louis County.
 Successful programming will be shared on a regional, state, and national level for Restorative Justice best-practices research.

 Kristi Ressel, MPH